vikash938/diamond_price_pridiction_app/README.md

-# Diamond Price Predictor App using Streamlit #
+# Diamond Price Predicton App using Streamlit library #

 ## By: Nate DiRenzo ##